nt790119/Internet-Apps-and-Network-Systems/README.md

-Contains documentation, source code, and libraries used to complete my project.
+Contains documentation, source code, and brief explanations used to complete my project.